 The ACSF of Category C shall not be activated (off mode) [and another vehicle shall approach from the rear and the approaching vehicle shall pass the vehicle entirely].

-A lane change [procedure] shall then be initiated by the driver .
+The direction indicator used to initiate a lane change procedure shall be activated by the driver for a period greater than 5 seconds.
 3.5.7.1.2.
 The requirements of the test phase 1 are fulfilled if the lane change manoeuvre is not initiated.

-3.4.7.2.
+3.5.7.2.
 Phase 2

-The objective of the test is to check that the lane change [manoeuvre] is prevented if the system has not detected any moving object at a distance equal or greater than the distance Srear (as specified in paragraph 5.6.4.8.3.).
+The objective of the test is to check that the lane change manoeuvre is prevented if the system has not detected any moving object at a distance equal or greater than the distance Srear (as specified in paragraph 5.6.4.8.3.).

 3.5.7.2.1.
-[Following a new engine start /run cycle performed by the driver, the test vehicle shall be driven in a lane of a straight test track, which has at least two lanes in the same direction of travel, with road markings on each side of the lanes].
+Following a new engine start /run cycle performed by the driver, the test vehicle shall be driven in a lane of a straight test track, which has at least two lanes in the same direction of travel, with road markings on each side of the lanes.

 The ACSF C1 shall be manually activated (standby mode).

-A lane change [procedure] shall then be initiated by the driver.
+A lane change procedure shall then be initiated by the driver.

 3.5.7.2.2.
 The requirements of the test phase 2 are fulfilled if the lane change manoeuvre has not started (as the pre-condition specified in 5.6.4.8.3. is not fulfilled).